dubass83/dubass83.github.io/pages/index.rst

 |

 **Operating systems**
-    10 years experience using Centos(Amazon Linux), Debian and Ubuntu Linux.
+    10 years of experience using Centos(Amazon Linux), Debian, and Ubuntu Linux.

-    Linux installation, user/group management, Partitioning and LVM management, Sharing file system using NFS, SSH, Kerberos server configuration, Firewall configuration (iptables), Nginx
+    Linux installation, user/group management, partitioning, and LVM management, sharing file system using NFS, SSH, Kerberos server configuration, Firewall configuration (iptables), Nginx
-    configuration including virtualhosts, SSL configuration, business
+    configuration including virtual hosts, SSL configuration.
-    continuity.

 **Cloud solutions**
     Strong knowledge of AWS cloud.
-Good understanding of Google cloud and Digital Ocean.
+Good understanding of Google Cloud and Digital Ocean.

+**Configuration management**
+    Installing and configure applications using Ansible and Salt.

+**Infrastructure as a code**
+    Strong knowledge of Terraform.
+Good understanding of CloudFormation.

 **Databases, cache and message brokers**
-    Instaling and configure Mysql, Mongodb, Postgresql, Redis, RebbitMQ, Kafka, Hazelcast.
+    Instaling and configure applications such as Mysql, MongoDB, Postgresql, Redis, RebbitMQ, Kafka, and Hazelcast.

 **Docker**
-    5 years experience running and creating containers.
+    5 years of experience in running and creating containers.

 **K8S**
-    Creating K8S cluster using Kops, Kubeadmin and from scratch.
-Runnig K8S cluster on cloud and bare meatal.
+    Creating K8S cluster using Kops, Kubeadmin, and from scratch.
+Running K8S cluster on cloud and bare metal.

 **Monitoring**
-    Instaling and configure from scratch Monitoring system for production environment.
+    Installing and configure from scratch Monitoring system for a production environment.
-    Using Prometheus, Alert manager, Grafana, Graphite, Collectd, Influx, Telegraf and Zabbix.
+    Using Prometheus, Alert Manager, Grafana, Graphite, Collectd, Influx, Telegraf, and Zabbix.

 **CI/CD**
-    Solid understanding of configure Jenkins and Bamboo.
+    Solid understanding of configuring pipelines in Jenkins and Bamboo.
 Good understanding of Github Actions and CodeDeploy.

 **Program Languages**
     Python, SQL.

 **Version control**
-    Git and github usage.
+    Git and GitHub usage.

 **Cryptography and computer security**
-    A strong interest and deep working knowledge in all aspects of cryptography, including public key cryptography.
+    A strong interest and deep working knowledge in all aspects of cryptography, including public-key cryptography.
     Solid understanding of cyber risk and state of the art web protocols.

-    Excellent understanding of issues around privacy, identity management and security in today's cloud based computing environment.
+    Excellent understanding of issues around privacy, identity management, and security in today's cloud-based computing environment.

-    Good appreciation of the importance of user interfaces with respect to computer security.

-    Understanding of the many issues and weaknesses with current best practice in computer security.
+    Understanding the many issues and weaknesses with current best practices in computer security.

 ------------